learn-co-curriculum/react-hooks-intro-to-npm-readme/README.md

 }
 ```

 Try it now!
-Following, take a look to see just how many dependencies (which
+Then take a look to see just how many dependencies (which React
-React relies on) have been added to your `node_modules` directory.
+relies on) have been added to your `node_modules` directory.

 ## npm init